About Susie

 I have always had a keen interest in health.
 From a young age I was keen to learn about the human body and how it worked, but in my early 20's I realised that solely considering the physical body did not hold all the answers to health and happiness.

 My personal journey began as an office worker with a bad posture, which lead to headaches and nausea.
 My GP gave me a good telling off, and I started looking for ways to strengthen my back.
 I found Tai Chi and the sensations I experienced lead me to believe in the concept of Chi.
+I soon realised that office work was not my calling, so retrained as a Personal trainer but following an out of the blue conversation with my friend's mum, I found myself booked on to a one day Shiatsu workshop and from there, I was hooked.

-Having qualified from the British School of Shiatsu in 2007 I have had the good fortune to work with people from all walks of life, at all ages (In Utero and beyond!).
+I have had the good fortune to work with people from all walks of life, at all ages and stages.
 I enjoy my continuing professional development and love being able to use the wide variety of techniques I have learned over the years to help my clients, whether they just want a little "me time" or something more specific.

 A bit of my history